lester0100/data-structure-2nd-year-projects/README.md

 This is a simple grade management console app that uses a 2D array to store student records.
 It shows how to use array indexing and basic CRUD (Create, Read, Update, Delete) operations.

 Key features
-- Add / Edit / Delete / View student records (rows in a 2D array)
+- Add / Edit / Delete / View student records (rows in a 2D array).
-- You can navigate the menu using single-key commands (D, E, R, Y) to keep the app running
+- You can navigate the menu using single-key commands (D, E, R, Y) to keep the app running.
-- Input validation includes a valid operation check, and checking for unique IDs
+- Input validation includes a valid operation check, and checking for unique IDs.